C2SP/C2SP/signed-note.md

 The tuple of key name and key ID uniquely identifies the key that performed the signature and the algorithm it used.
 Verifiers MUST ignore signatures from unknown keys, even if they share a name or ID (but not both) with a known key.
-If the key name and ID match a known key, verifiers MUST verify the signature and MAY treat a verification failure as an error.
+If the key name and ID match a known key, verifiers MUST verify the signature.
+If a signature from a known key fails to verify, clients MAY reject the whole note.
+If no signature from a known key verifies successfully, clients MUST reject the note.

 Note that the key ID is intentionally short, as it is an identifier, and not a cryptographically strong hash.
 An attacker can easily compute a public key that